Ph.D., University of California, Berkeley, English

 “Amy Chua and the Externalized Cost of Book Sales.”
 Huffington Post, January 18, 2011.

 Introduction to Asian American Literature (5): An historically-structured survey course.
-Texts include: Carlos Bulosan's America is in the Heart, John Okada's No-No Boy, Maxine Hong Kingston's The Woman Warrior, David Henry Hwang's M. Butterfly, and Lois Ann Yamanaka's Blu's Hanging.
-Next offered: Winter 2019.
+Texts include: Carlos Bulosan's America is in the Heart, John Okada's No-No Boy, Maxine Hong Kingston's The Woman Warrior, David Henry Hwang's M. Butterfly. (next offered: Winter 2024)

 Please note regarding AsAm 5: GOLD may indicate that space remains in some sections, but courses are full when *lecture* is full.
 No overriding add codes will be available until the second week of classes.

-Vietnamese American Experience (100EE): A course looking at the production of historical and cultural narratives about Vietnamese American experience.
-What debates do second-generation Vietnamese Americans navigate, and how do they choose the stories they themselves tell?
-Next offered: Fall 2019.
+Viet American Experience (100EE): A course looking at the production of historical and cultural narratives about Vietnamese American experience.
+What debates do second-generation Viet Americans navigate, and how do they choose the stories they themselves tell?

 Comparative Ethnic American Literature (124): This course, nicknamed "dating in rape culture," reads literature alongside film and other media on the themes of beauty and romance, through gender and race.
 It will emphasize the “culture” in rape culture.
 That is, rather than dwell on the moments or hours just before or during an act of sexual violation, our concern will be the lifetimes of gender training, subject formation, and cultural norms of romance or attraction that form its conditions of possibility.
 Texts include Toni Morrison's The Bluest Eye, Sigrid Nunez' A Feather on the Breath of God, and Dorothy Allison's Bastard out of Carolina.
-Next offered: Spring 2019.

 Asian American Women's Literature (128): A literary meditation on sexual violence in wartime.
 The novels we’ll read will span the globe—certainly collectively, but often even within a single narrative.
 By course’s end, however, we come back home: to California, and college campuses, because #WeToo.
-Texts include: Nora Okja Keller's Comfort Woman, Joy Kogawa's Obasan, Fiona Cheong's Scent of the Gods, and Aimee Phan's We Should Never Meet.
-Next offered: Winter 2019.
+Texts include: Nora Okja Keller's Comfort Woman, Joy Kogawa's Obasan, Aimee Phan's We Should Never Meet, and Chanel Miller's Know My Name.